List of News and Information about visteon on 4WheelsNews.com

 South Korean carmaker Kia Motors, which is Visteon's largest customer, posted an almost 9-percent hike in sales in April.
 Ford Motor Co., Visteon's second-largest customer, logged better-than-expected results in April and posted higher sales in North America.
 Kia and Ford together accounted for over 60 percent of Visteon's revenues in the first quarter of 2013.
 In 2011, Visteon made $8.05 billion in revenues, of which Europe accounted for 36 percent.Read the entire article Visteon posts $69 million net profit in first quarter 2013

-From the start of the year through Wednesday, its shares had decreased by 15%.
+From the start of the year through Wednesday, its shares had decreased by 15 percent.
 This took place as Visteon faltered in its plan to discard lower-margin units and concentrate on quicker-growing operations mainly in Asia.
 Visteon, which was spun off from Ford Motor Co. in 2000, has experienced a 31% surge this month based on rumors that it may draw in a bid for Halla Climate shares or be subjected to a direct takeover offer.

 Tim Leuliette has been named as Visteon’s interim CEO and chairman after CEO Don Stebbins stepped down.
 Stebbins, 54 years old, was the top official at the company for four years.
 In the fall, Leuliette was one of several independent board members who had been urging Stebbins to get the company leaner and more efficient.